10 Ways to Reduce your AWS Bill

 9. Take advantage of AWS Monitoring Tools

-AWS provides a number of free, useful management tools.
+AWS provides a number of free, useful AWS monitoring tools.
 It is a good idea to familiarize yourself with them as they can provide valuable insight into your cloud infrastructure.

 Here is a list of six useful AWS tools for cost reduction: